D0see/MeleeChess/README.md

 ### Bugs:
 //
 ### ToChange :
-- Clean the code, and give props better names.
+- Clean the code, and find better prop names.
 - Change slide animation from % to vh

 ## BoardSelectionApp :